wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas6.md

 I was considering doing data analytics for games, along the lines of player gameplay optimization and helping players focus on what to improve through data.

 Abdul's Idea: Create an AI that can read minds.

+Christine's Idea: A tinder-like app that users can create profiles on and then swipe on different movies and tv shows.
+The idea is that after enough swiping, your profile is linked to a database of entertainment that you've tagged as like or dislike.
+Then, when you want to watch tv with someone else, you can compare databases with your friends and quickly learn what entertainment you have in common.
+It could even be taken a step further, and be filtered by genre, length, language, rating, etc.